Fatensamman/Reading-notes/Code301/class-01.md

 The RWD uses so-called interruption points to decide how a site's architecture appears: a design is used above an interruption point and a design below the interruption point.
 The disturbance points are typically based on the browser distance.

-[responsive website](https://s3.amazonaws.com/media.nngroup.com/media/editor/2014/04/25/london_700_2.mp4)
+*to understand more just click on this link* [responsive website](https://s3.amazonaws.com/media.nngroup.com/media/editor/2014/04/25/london_700_2.mp4)